-- 51. On October 16, 2019, USCIS submitted proposed changes to its I-912 form and instructions to OMB for approval under the PRA as revisions to the agency's fee-waiver information-collection. - 52.
-USCIS's submission to OMB included documents styled as responses to the public comments received in response to the Federal Register notices and a "Supporting Statement" that included estimates of the information-collection burden and other OMB-required information.
+55. On October 16, 2019, USCIS submitted to OMB the proposed changes to USCIS's I-912 form and the form's instructions, for approval under the PRA as revisions to the agency's fee-waiver information-collection.

+56. USCIS's submission to OMB included documents styled as responses to the public comments received in response to the Federal Register notices and a "Supporting Statement" that included estimates of the information-collection burden and other OMB-required information.

-- 53. USCIS's submission to OMB also included a certification that the revised information collection satisfied certain PRA requirements. - 54.
-On October 24, 2019, OMB approved the proposed changes, despite concluding that USCIS had failed to comply with the Government Paperwork Elimination Act, Pub.
+57. USCIS's submission to OMB also included a certification that the revised information collection satisfied certain PRA requirements.

+58. On October 24, 2019, OMB approved the proposed changes, despite concluding that USCIS had failed to comply with the Government Paperwork Elimination Act, Pub.
 Law No. 105-277, div.
 C, tit.
 XVII, 112 Stat.
-2681, 2681-749 (1998). - 55.
-On October 25, 2019, USCIS finalized its new fee-waiver standard. - a.
-It adopted and published the new I-912 form and instructions, which are very similar to those that USCIS published in connection with the June 2019 Federal Register notice. - b.
-It released new sections in volume 1, part B of its online Policy Manual, which had not been submitted to OMB: chapter 3, regarding fees, and chapter 4, regarding fee waivers. - c.
-It announced that on December 2, 2019, the new Policy Manual chapters would be effective and the October 2019 I-912 form would be required; similarly, USCIS would cease applying the 2011 Memorandum to fee-waiver applications postmarked on or after that date.
+2681, 2681-749 (1998).

+59. On October 24, 2019, USCIS adopted the new I-912 form and instructions, which are very similar to those that USCIS published in connection with the June 2019 Federal Register notice.

+- 60. On or about October 25, 2019, USCIS: - a.
+Published the new I-912 form and instructions online. - b.
+Released new sections in volume 1, part B of its online Policy Manual, which had not been submitted to OMB: chapter 3, regarding fees, and chapter 4, regarding fee waivers. - c.
+Announced that on December 2, 2019, the new Policy Manual chapters would be effective and the October 2019 I-912 form would be required; similarly, USCIS would cease applying the 2011 Memorandum to fee-waiver applications postmarked on or after that date.